addyosmani/backbone-fundamentals/README.md

 ###Views

-Views in Backbone don't contain the markup for your application, but rather are there to support models by defining how they should be visually represented to the user.
+Views in Backbone don't contain the markup for your application, but rather they are there to support models by defining how they should be visually represented to the user.
 This is usually achieved using JavaScript templating (e.g. Mustache, jQuery tmpl etc).
 When a model updates, rather than the entire page needing to be refreshed, we can simply bind a view's render() function to a model's change() event, allowing the view to always be up to date.

 ####Creating new views